-Howard Jones’s record label dtox, have now officially released the Video Collection DVD.
+Howard Jones’s record label dtox, has now officially released the Video Collection DVD.

-The video collection has all of the music videos as well as the alternatives versions and the audio for the videos has been remastered to 5.1 and DTS (the sound also comes in stereo).
-The DVD is region 0 and it will work on both PAL and NTSC systems.
+The video collection has all of the music videos as well as the alternative versions and the audio for the videos has been remastered to 5.1 and DTS (the sound also comes in stereo).
+The DVD is region 0, so it will work on both PAL and NTSC systems.

 I also get a small credit in the footnotes :)